 Who can use the library?

 The library is open to anyone interested in the fields of blindness and deafblindness.
-We welcome students, researchers, teachers, people learning to be teachers, members of the community, and people associated with other organizations for the blind.
+We welcome students, researchers, teachers, people learning to be teachers, members of the community, and people associated with other organizations for the blind or deafblind.

-We can answer many questions by email or over the phone, but you are also welcome to visit.
-(Please see the About the Library section below for more details.)
+We can answer many questions by email or over the phone, but visiting is also possible.

 What kinds of questions can you help with?